Bible Reading: 1 Corinthians 1:21-25

 Christ is the mighty power of God and the wonderful wisdom of God.
 1 Corinthians 1:24

-AN OLD scientist supplemented his retirement income by traveling from university to university with his chauffeur, Bob, and delivering a lecture on his field of expertise.
-Over the long weeks of travel, the scientist and Bob became friends.
+There once was an old scientist who traveled from university to university delivering lectures on his field of expertise.
+After long weeks of travel, the scientist and Bob, his chauffeur, became friends.

-Bob was a wise man not because of what he knew but who he knew.
-As long as the scientist was close by, Bob had nothing to worry about.
-But if he ever tried to do a lecture without the scientist, Bob would be in trouble.
+Bob was wise not because of what he knew, but because of whom he knew.
+He knew the answers because he had hung around the scientist.
+And as long as the scientist was close by, Bob had nothing to worry about.

-PRAY: Jesus, help me prepare well to answer the questions my friends might ask.
-But help me trust that you always know the answers.
+PRAY: Lord, help us learn to know you better so that we can answer the questions our friends ask.
+Thanks that you always know the answers.